usmanatron/ansible_traccar/README.md

-# Ansible Role: template
+# Ansible Role: traccar

-A brief description of the role goes here.
+Installs the Traccar application

 ## Requirements

 This role assumes the following:

-* TODO
+* Docker is installed

 ## Role Variables